Colorful Flames Science

 Tin Pie Pan Hand Sanitizer Matches Lighter

-Teaspoon Safety Goggles Fire Extinguisher (Safety First.)
+Teaspoon Safety Goggles Fire Extinguisher (Safety First)

 Chemicals you can Try

-Magnesium Sulfate (Epson Salt) = White Flame
+Magnesium Sulfate (Epsom Salt) = White Flame

 Sodium Chloride (Table Salt) = Yellow Flame